FranckFreiburger/module-invalidate/README.md

 var bar = foo.bar;
 ```
 In this case, `bar` will always refers to the initial `foo.bar` value.
 To avoid this, always refer `bar` using `foo.bar`.

+## To be done

+1. make module-invalidate enable for selected modules
+1. allow module to be aware of their invalidation.

 ## Credits